Posted at Sep 9, 2020 8:59:00 AM by THAT Agency | Share

-As we move further into the new year, you might be thinking that it's time to redesign your website.
-Before you jump right into hiring a website redesign company, here is a website redesign checklist to consider to ensure that everything goes smoothly and you are happy with the finished product.
+As we move further into the year, you might be thinking that it's time to redesign your website.
+Before you jump right into hiring a website redesign company, here is a website redesign checklist to consider now and for 2021 to ensure that everything goes smoothly and you are happy with the finished product.

 1. Assess Your Goals

 When you are getting ready to embark on a website redesign, it's important to make sure that your goals are very clear.
-Therefore, the first step on your website redesign checklist is to assess your goals.
+Therefore, the first step on your redesign website checklist for 2021 is to assess your goals.

 Something has compelled you to want to invest both time and money into redesigning your website.
 Make sure you outline your goals for your redesigned website and paint a picture of what success will look like.